Still da Baddest

 Still Da Baddest is the fourth studio album by American rapper Trina.
-It was released on March 18, 2008, by Slip-n-Slide, Capitol Records and EMI.
-The album was preceded by the lead single, "Single Again" on October 23, 2007.
-Following the poor chart performance, "I Got a Thang for You" featuring Keyshia Cole, was released as the album's second single.
-The album's third and final single "Look Back at Me" featuring Killer Mike, which was produced by Hard Hat Productions, became a regional hit club record and accompanied by a music video.
+It was released on April 1, 2008, by Slip-n-Slide, Capitol Records, and EMI.
+The album marked her debut with the label, following her departure from Atlantic Records.
+The album's lead single, "Single Again", was released on October 23, 2007.
+Following its release, "I Got a Thang for You", featuring Keyshia Cole, was released as the album's second single.
+The third and final single, "Look Back at Me" featuring Killer Mike and produced by Hard Hat Productions, became a regional club hit and was accompanied by a music video.

-The album garnered positive reviews from critics, most of whom praised the vigorous sexual-lyrics most have become accustomed to from Trina.
-However multiple critics showed disregard for some of the album's mid-tempo tracks as attempts to recapture the success of "Here We Go".
-The album debuted at number 6 on the Billboard 200 and number one on the US R&B/Hip-Hop Albums.
+The album received generally positive reviews from critics, many of whom praised Trina's signature provocative lyricism.
+However, some reviewers criticized the album's mid-tempo tracks as attempts to recapture the success of her 2005 single "Here We Go".
+Still da Baddest debuted at number six on the US Billboard 200 and number one on the US Top R&B/Hip-Hop Albums chart.

 Background

-After separating with longtime boyfriend Lil Wayne (pictured), Trina found upbeat inspiration to record a new album.
+After separating from longtime partner Lil Wayne (pictured), Trina found new inspiration for the album's recording sessions.

-In 2007, the recording session on Trina's fourth studio album took place.
-In an interview with Billboard, Slip-N-Slide Records President Ted Lucas stated, "The songs selected for the album were tracks ladies needed to hear-about maturing and keeping focus [...]
+Recording for Trina's fourth studio album began in 2007.
+In an interview with Billboard, Slip-N-Slide Records President Ted Lucas stated, "The songs selected for the album were tracks ladies needed to hear—about maturing and keeping focus...
 Her fans know she's rough and they like that.
-So she's back with a little of that, but she's matured as well.
-That's why she's still the baddest."
-In an interview with Rajul Punjabi, Trina described the album's direction as experimental, noting her vocal additions to "Single Again" and the techno-production on "Crash My Party" as prime examples.
-Trina revealed that the energy surrounding the album is different because it marks her first release since parting ways with longtime boyfriend, American rapper Lil Wayne, forcing her view through a different perspective.
-Although she viewed the relationship as a "beautiful experience" that brought light to a new side of her personality, she stated:
+So she's back with a little of that, but she's matured as well."

+Trina described the album's direction as experimental, citing her vocal approach on "Single Again" and the techno-influenced production of "Crash My Party" as primary examples.
+She revealed that the energy surrounding the project was different because it marked her first release since her highly publicized breakup with American rapper Lil Wayne.
+Although she viewed the relationship as a "beautiful experience" that showcased a different side of her personality, she noted that the split forced her to view her music through a new perspective:

-I just think it’s because of the place I’m in.
-I’m happy.
-I feel good about going into the studio on this project after the change from Atlantic [Records] and with all the issues from the label’s side.
+I just think it's because of the place I'm in.
+I'm happy.
+I feel good about going into the studio on this project after the change from Atlantic [Records] and with all the issues from the label's side.
 When it came down to the actual production and putting the album together, I was in a more peaceful place.
-Just the production from everyone from Scott Storch to Cool & Dre—the producers I’ve been working with have been bringing it out of me.
+Just the production from everyone from Scott Storch to Cool & Dre—the producers I've been working with have been bringing it out of me.

-Following the album's lead single, speculations arose on the album's title which was originally thought to be titled Da Baddest Bitch II.
-For unknown reasons the album's title was changed to the current Still da Baddest.
-Originally set to be released on February 12, 2008, the album release was pushed back to April 1, 2008.
+Following the release of the lead single, speculation arose that the album would be titled Da Baddest Bitch II.
+The title was eventually finalized as Still da Baddest.
+Originally scheduled for a February 12, 2008, release, the date was later pushed back to April 1, 2008.